 Our research and development expenses have consisted primarily of fees paid to external service providers, salaries and related personnel expenses, facilities and equipment expenses, and other costs.
 We charge all research and development expenses to operations as incurred.
-Our research and development activities are primarily focused on our most advanced product candidates, including pimavanserin.
+Our research and development activities are primarily focused on our most advanced product candidate, pimavanserin.
 We currently are responsible for all costs incurred in the development of pimavanserin as well as for the costs associated with our other internal programs.
 We are not responsible for, nor have we incurred, development expenses in our collaborative programs for chronic pain and glaucoma, which we are pursuing with Allergan.

-We use external service providers to manufacture our product candidates to be used in clinical trials and for the majority of the services performed in connection with the preclinical and clinical development of our product candidates.
-We have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project but were directed to broadly applicable research activities.
+We use external service providers to manufacture our product candidates and for the majority of the services performed in connection with the preclinical and clinical development of our product candidates.
+We have used our internal research and development resources, including our employees and discovery infrastructure, across several projects and many of our costs have not been attributable to a specific project.
 Accordingly, we have not reported our internal research and development costs on a project basis.
 To the extent that external expenses are not attributable to a specific project, they are included in other external costs.
-The following table summarizes our research and development expenses for the three months ended March 31, 2013 and 2012 (in thousands):
+The following table summarizes our research and development expenses for the three and nine months ended September 30, 2013 and 2012 (in thousands):